openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAnd(val: Int16, memoryOrder!: MemoryOrder): Int16
 ```

-Function: Using the memory ordering specified by parameter `memoryOrder`, performs a bitwise AND operation between the current atomic type instance's value and parameter `val`, writes the result to the current atomic type instance, and returns the value before the AND operation.
+Function: Using the memory ordering specified by parameter `memoryOrder`, performs a bitwise AND operation between the current atomic type instance's value and parameter `val`, writes the result to the current atomic type instance, and returns the value before the operation.

 > **Note:**
 >